Underhunden/mmlite/README.md

   * Primary key serials might cause conflicts - use UUID or other random PK.
   * Use a "logical" master (can be any of the nodes, but decide on one) within your application for values such as:
     * Unique emails in a users table.
-    * Important stuff like transactions to/from balance tables.
+    * Transactions to/from balance tables.
+    * Everything that needs to happen only once.
 ### Other
 * If `copy_data = true` is set when setting up a new subscription, it won't set an origin for the data to be transmitted.
-Make sure **no** other nodes are subscribed to a **new** node before all data gets replicated.
+Make sure **no** other nodes are subscribed to a **new** node before all the data gets replicated.

+## TODO
+* Support for older pg versions.

+## Questions/Suggestions
+Please let me know, open a ticket or create a PR.